 When running Distribution or Consolidation jobs periodically (e.g., daily), it is common for the dataset to have minimal changes.
-In such cases, consecutive runs can take as much time as the initial run because the destination requests the source to calculate file hashes for integrity control.
+In such cases, consecutive runs can take as much time as the initial transfer due to the source agent having to calculate hash values for all of the files before they’re transferred.

 Previous Versions (2.x and 3.x)